floodfx/undead/README.md

 ## What is Undead?

 `Undead` is dead-serious library for JVM devs who want to build scary fast, bewitching front-end experiences on the JVM *without writing javascript* 🙀.

 `Undead` is a LiveView implementation for the JVM.
 (The name "Undead" is a play on the "Live" part of LiveViews 👻.)
 LiveViews let you build front-end experiences like those you can build with [React](https://react.dev) or [Vue.js](https://vuejs.org) but all without leaving the server.

-At a high level, a Live...err... an UndeadView, is a server process that receives events (clicks, form input, etc) from the browser, updates its state, and sends back diffs which are applied to the browser.
-You could say it makes "spooky action at a distance"  very easy for developers ✨. `Undead` handles all the spine-chillingly difficult things; automatically routing events, providing a clean API for devs, and rendering (and diffing) the HTML, and applying those diffs efficiently so the developers can just focus on enchanting their users.

-LiveViews where invented and popularized by the [Phoenix Framework](https://www.phoenixframework.org/) which is written in Elixir and runs on the Erlang VM.
-Obviously, `Undead` is not Elixir or Erlang but it adheres to the LiveView protocol and reuses the client-side javascript from the Phoenix Framework.
-(Suffice it to say, the Phoenix Framework is awesome and kudos to the Elixir/Erlang community for inventing LiveViews! 🙌)
+(See [what is a liveview](#what-is-a-liveview) for more details on LiveViews but you don't need to know what a LiveView is to use `Undead`.)

+### NOTE: Undead relies on Java 21 Preview Features
+`Undead` is built on top [StringTemplate](https://openjdk.org/jeps/430)s which is a "Preview Feature" of Java 21.
+In order to build and run `Undead` apps you have to run your IDE and/or the JVM with the `--enable-preview` flag and target Java `21`.
+The `pom.xml` in this repo show you where you need to add flags.
+If you are running IntelliJ you have to futz with the settings...again this repo ships with the IntelliJ settings.
+I don't know about Eclipse and last time I checked VSCode plugins they didn't support Java 21 yet.

+Sometimes you have to work a little to be on the bleeding edge...🔪

-## 🍬 Treats of Undead (and LiveViews in general)
+## 🍬 Benefits of building apps with Undead

 * No need to write javascript
 * Very fast, SEO-friendly, fully rendered HTML initial response